Home / Modernizing America, 1889-1920 / Xenophobia and Racism / Life Story: Zitkala-Sa

 After a few years, the school granted Zitkala-Sa permission to visit her mother during a school break.
 During the visit, her mother encouraged her to abandon school and stay at home.
 But she later wrote that visiting home made her sad.
 She returned to the school.
 Like many children, she may have felt that she no longer belonged on the reservation.
 Life at the school had changed her.

-In 1895, Zitkala-Sa graduated and joined a teacher training program at Earlham College in Indiana, where she was one of the few Native American students.
+In 1895, Zitkala-Sa graduated and joined a teacher training program at Earlham College in Indiana, where she was one of the few Indigenous students.
 She then transferred to the New England Conservatory of Music, where she studied the violin.
 By 1900, she was teaching music and speech at the Carlisle Indian School, in Carlisle, Pennsylvania, one of the most famous boarding schools in the country.

 Zitkala-Sa worked at the Carlisle School for less than two years.
 The experience reminded her of her own traumatic education.
 She watched a new generation of young children arrive on trains and have their hair brutally cut.
 She began to question why the school required the children to give up their entire culture in exchange for an education.
 She saw the staff treat children cruelly, and learned that the government paid the school for every child successfully removed from a reservation.
 She realized the schools were designed to erase her people’s culture.